sjd78/kai-ide-user-stories/story/iterate_on_issue_resolution.md

     - project level: the full set of issues across the project

   - A typical developer workflow is anticipated to be:
-    - request a __Kai resolution__ at a particular scope,
+    - request a __Kai resolution__ at a particular scope
-    - review the resulting __changes__,
+    - review the resulting __changes__
     - accept/reject each change
     - view analysis results after the changes are accepted/rejected
     - commit the changes to source control

-  - ¿¿¿ In general, the resolution scope to focus on will be a balance between the size of __changes__ that Kai can work on and what is easy for the developer to consider at one time.
-We want to avoid developer cognitive overload by selecting scopes where the suggested changes can be reasonably verified. ???
+  - In general, the resolution scope to focus on will be a balance between the size of __changes__ that Kai can work on and what is easy for the developer to consider at one time.
+We want to avoid developer cognitive overload by selecting scopes where the suggested changes can be reasonably verified.

 ### Starting a resolution
   - In a file editor, provide [Code Actions](https://code.visualstudio.com/api/language-extensions/programmatic-language-features#possible-actions-on-errors-or-warnings) (Ctrl+.) on an incident warning to start __Kai resolution__.
 Multiple actions can be provided, and the text for each action can align to the resolution scope.
 Core set of actions can be: